mrsoheilnezakat/Sensors/A02YYUW Waterproof UART/README.md

 2. From Tools menu, select *board* and *port*

 ### Code:
-Write or paste [cpp code](https://github.com/mrsoheilnezakat/Sensors/blob/main_branch/A02YYUW%20Waterproof%20UART/main.cpp) in the Arduino IDE coding space, first verify it with the button "check mark" below toolbar menu, and then upload it with button "Right arrow", on the arduino.
-The script will be fetched on the arduino and runs, whenever arduino is connected to apower source.
-The output will be printed on serial output window. you can open the serioal output from the "SERIAL MONITOR" in Tools menu.
+Write or paste [cpp code](https://github.com/mrsoheilnezakat/Sensors/blob/main_branch/A02YYUW%20Waterproof%20UART/main.cpp) into the Arduino IDE’s coding space.
+First, verify the code by clicking the Check Mark button below the toolbar menu.
+Then, upload it to the Arduino by clicking the Right Arrow button.
+The script will be transferred to the Arduino and will run whenever the Arduino is connected to a power source.
+The output will be displayed in the Serial Output window.
+You can open the serial output by selecting Serial Monitor from the Tools menu.

 [Actual Setup](https://github.com/mrsoheilnezakat/Sensors/blob/main_branch/A02YYUW%20Waterproof%20UART/Images/connection.jpeg)